patroklos83/SalesConsoleApp/README.md

 A .Net console application for importing .csv files consisting of sales records and exporting statistics for standard deviation and averages.

-## Case Study

-A New agency requires a User friendly Interface, to view, create and edit Articles posted by the agency.

 ## Requirements

 For building the application you need: